amlalejini/GECCO-2024-phylogeny-informed-subsampling/docs/gp-instruction-set.md

 # SignalGP instruction set

-Below, we document the instruction set used in our GP system for our 2023 GPTP experiments.
+Below, we document the instruction set used in our GP system for our experiments.

 Abbreviations: